-Management does not anticipate that the conversion to IFRS will affect the calculation of the Company's net assets or net equity value per Common Share.
+On transition to IFRS, management does not expect that the conversion will affect the calculation of the Company's net assets or net equity value per Common Share.
 The primary impact of IFRS on the Company's financial statements will be in financial statement presentation and note disclosure.
 In addition, management believes that the conversion to IFRS will not materially affect the Company's business arrangements, systems, internal controls over financial reporting, or disclosure controls and procedures.
-Management continues to monitor any changes that might occur prior to the final transition date and will update its transition plan if any changes occur.